AlexanderBrevig/yalex/README.md

 > yalex is a minimalist functional scripting language for embedded systems

 Yet Another LEXer.
 Also, I'm Alex.
-It's worth noting that y is kind of similar to lambda which is popular for indicating functional programming language.
+It's worth noting that y is kind of similar to lambda which is popular for indicating a functional programming language.
 What else?
 To lex is the process of taking text and convert it to tokens.
 Guess what, yalex does this too!

 Yalex uses the reverse polish notation and FORTH as it's main source of inspiration.
 (I learned about FORTH after I started this project)